 Download Font Awesome

-I have an active subscription to Font Awesome Pro, so I just downloaded the v5.15.4 release from their website, but you can download the latest release or the free icon set from the GitHub repository.
-The version I’m using contains 7,864 pro icons and 1,608 free icons.
+I have an active subscription to Font Awesome Pro, so I downloaded the v5.15.4 release from their website.
+You can download the latest release or the free icon set from the GitHub repository.
+My version includes 7,864 pro icons and 1,608 free icons.

 Copy the SVGs

-folder, since they’re used like other assets and only accessed when the site is built.
+in the the project root.
+These files are treated like other assets and only used when the site is generated.
 The hierarchy looks like this:

-If you’re using the free version of Font Awesome, you may only have a few of those folders, such as solid
+If you’re using the free version of Font Awesome, you may only have a few of those folders, such as brands

 .